 Also, here is a list of therapy agencies offering sliding scale services.

-If you cannot keep your appointment, please let me know at least 48 hours before the session, or I may charge you the full agreed upon fee if you choose to cancel, unless we are able to reschedule the session within the same calendar week.
+If you cannot keep your appointment, please let me know at least 48 hours (2 days) before the session, or I may charge you the full session fee if you cancel or do not otherwise attend the session.